eotter-beep/nynsdocs/docs/index.md

 ﻿# NYNS (Not Yo' Normal Shell)

-NYNS is a tiny, script‑driven shell written in Bash.
+NYNS is a tiny, script‑driven shell.
 Instead of typing commands interactively, you write a **NYNS script file**, and NYNS executes each line in order.
+NYNS started as a Bash script and now also has a C++ implementation (`nyns.cpp`) with minimal external dependencies.

 This site explains how to install NYNS, write NYNS scripts, and understand the available commands.